RiaGusmita/IndQNER/README.md

 We found many named entity candidates during the annotation stage.
 To verify the candidates, we consulted Quran's tafseer (content) experts as follows:
 1.  -->

+This dataset is also a part of [NusaCrowd project](https://github.com/IndoNLP/nusa-crowd) that aims to collect Natural Language Processing (NLP) datasets for the Indonesian languages.

+## Contact
+If you have any questions or feedbacks, feel free to contact us at ria.hari.gusmita@uni-paderborn.de